MedImage-WebAI/Medical-Image-Diagnosis-Assistant/README.md

 Grad-CAM Heatmap Overlay

-Prediction: Pneumonia (Confidence: 96.7%)
+Disease Prediction: Pneumonia (Confidence: 96.7%)

 ☁️ Deployment Options

-🟢 Streamlit Cloud – Easiest for free hosting
+🟢 Streamlit Cloud – Easiest option for free hosting

-🟣 Hugging Face Spaces – Streamlit + TensorFlow ready
+🟣 Hugging Face Spaces – Supports Streamlit + TensorFlow

-⚙️ Docker / Local Server – For hospital or internal deployment
+⚙️ Docker / Local Server – For hospital or internal deployments

 🤝 Contribution Guidelines

-This project is designed to be community-driven and expandable.
-The goal is to create a large-scale AI diagnostic platform that supports multiple diseases — contributed and trained by the open-source community.

-🧩 How You Can Contribute

-Add a new disease:

-Train a new model (.h5 file) using TensorFlow/Keras for your target disease.

-Add an entry for it in disease_info.json (with model path and labels).

-Place the model in the models/ folder.

-Improve existing models or UI:

-Enhance Grad-CAM visualization

-Improve preprocessing pipelines

-Add new explainability tools or visualization options

-Submit your contribution:

-Fork this repository
+Fork the repository

-Create a new branch (feature/add-new-disease-<name>)
+Create a new branch (feature/add-new-disease)

-Commit your changes
+Commit your changes with clear messages

 Submit a pull request

-Every merged contribution helps this project evolve into a comprehensive AI-powered Medical Diagnosis Assistant 🧠

 📄 License

-Licensed under the MIT License — feel free to use, modify, and distribute with proper attribution.
+This project is licensed under the MIT License — you are free to use, modify, and distribute it with attribution.

 💡 Future Enhancements

-🧬 3D CT/MRI volume support
+🧬 Support for 3D medical data (CT/MRI volumes)

-🏥 Integration with hospital data systems (FHIR/HL7)
+🏥 Integration with FHIR-based patient data

-☁️ TensorFlow Serving / ONNX for real-time inference
+☁️ Real-time model serving via TensorFlow Serving or ONNX

-📈 Dashboard for analytics and disease model benchmarking
+📈 Advanced analytics dashboard

 👨‍💻 Developed By
 Suraj Poddar
 AI & IoT Developer | Open Source Contributor
-📧 your-email@example.com
+📧 [your-email@example.com]

-🌐 [Your LinkedIn or Portfolio Link]
+🌐 [your-portfolio-or-linkedin-url]